altonlee/altonlee.github.io/projects/project-2.md

 title: Summer Fun
 permalink: projects/summerfun
 # All dates must be YYYY-MM-DD format!
-date: 2018-08-03
+date: 2017-07-31
 labels:
   - Group Management
   - Activity Planning

-summary: Although not a project related to computer science, I have learned invaluable skills that helped shape me as a person.
+summary: Although unrelated to CS, I worked as a Leader from summers 2017 to 2019 and learned invaluable life skills.
 ---

   <img class="ui image" src="../images/proj2-staff.jpg">

-For the past two summers, I have worked as a Summer Fun Aide staff at the Kaimuki Park on Waialae Ave.
-I was a Summer Fun Leader for a group of 1st graders for 6 weeks, from mid-June to end of July.
-As Summer Fun Leaders, we plan activities to do with the kids daily, which range from arts and crafts, sports and games, and music and dance.
-I specialized in sports and games, so I planned mostly running games and sports events.
-As leaders we also manage the teenage volunteers, otherwise known as Junior Leaders, to do small tasks to help with the groups and summer fun in general.
+For the past three summers, I have worked as a Summer Fun Aide at Kaimuki Community Park here in Honolulu.
+I have been a Summer Fun Leader for first and second graders for two summers, and the Teen Leader for my last summer.
+Summer Fun lasts for six weeks, from mid-June to end of July.
+As Leaders, we must plan daily activities for the kids, which range from arts and crafts, sports and games, and music and dance.
+We also manage the teenage volunteers, AKA the Jr Leaders, to help us create an enjoyable summer for everyone.
+As the Teen Leader, I was solely responsible for Kaimuki's Finale 2019, a scripted performance based on Dr. Seuss stories.

-However, working at summer fun has no relation to Computer Science.
-Or does it?
-Working at summer fun has given me the opportunity to learn group management and people skills that most other jobs do not offer.
-It also helped me exercise quick thinking and problem solving when things fall through or don't work out, which happens quite a lot in coding.
-I have also learned a lot of more personal skills, like being more honest and assertive with others.
-Many of the skills I have learned after working in summer fun will hopefully propel me towards a great future!
+You may be thinking, what does summer fun have to do with Computer Science?
+In a general sense, it doesn't.
+In fact, I sometimes think that a software engineer has no place in a program of screaming kids, future teachers, and moody teenagers.
+However, working at the park has taught me many interpersonal skills, such as group management, leadership, and "people skills" that other jobs don't have the room for.
+Summer Fun has helped me exercise quick thinking and problem solving when things stop working, which happens a LOT in summer fun, and coincidentally, in coding.
+Working here has also allowed me to express myself creatively, allowing me to add as many puns and jokes previously not known to be possible.

+I enjoyed working as a Summer Fun Leader, despite the hardships and drama.
+I really felt on top of the world, and every day was a best day of my life.
+Kaimuki Park has a special place in my heart, and I'll always know my way back home.
+The philosophy I gained from working here is "to compliment anyone's workflow", to work well with nearly anyone.
+Going forward, I hope to use these skills I learned in any job I get in the future.